areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 * Treat accessibility requirements as any other UI requirement
     * Minimum functional requirements
     * Mostly non-functional requirements--app won't break, but user experience will be poor
+* Can reference WCAG or external document and list exceptions
 * Your process will establish due diligence
+* Make sure you don't mix up "this will inconvenience the user" and "this disenfranchises the user"

 ## Stakeholder feedback